uppedtrout/Better-config/README.md

 Elder Gods.
 And the Sign of the Elder Ones is this:
 Which thou shalt wear at all times, as the sign of the Power of the Magick of ENKI.
-And I have told thee all this before, but I tell thee again, for the Priest, being furnished with every kind of Armour, and armed, he is similar to the Goddess.Downloaded from www.holybooks.com The Place of Calling shall be high in the Mountains, most preferably; or near the Sea; or in some secluded area far from the thoughts of Man; or in the desert; or atop an ancient temple.
+And I have told thee all this before, but I tell thee again, for the Priest, being furnished with every kind of Armour, and armed, he is similar to the Goddess.
+The Place of Calling shall be high in the Mountains, most preferably; or near the Sea; or in some secluded area far from the thoughts of Man; or in the desert; or atop an ancient temple.
 And it shall be clean, and free from the unwanted.
 Thus, the Place, once chosen,